2shady4u/godot-sqlite/README.md

 - **foreign_keys** (Boolean, default=false)

     Enables or disables the availability of [foreign keys](https://www.sqlite.org/foreignkeys.html) in the SQLite database.

+- **read_only** (Boolean, default=false)

+    Enabling this property opens the database in read-only modus & allows databases to be packaged inside of the PCK.
+To make this possible, a custom [VFS](https://www.sqlite.org/vfs.html) is employed which internally takes care of all the file handling using the Godot API.

+    ***NOTE:** Godot opens files in a mode that is not shareable i.e. the database file cannot be open in any other program.
+Attempting to open a read-only database that is locked by another program fails and returns `ERR_FILE_CANT_OPEN` (`12`)*

 - **query_result** (Array, default=[])